Flank/flank-dashboard/docs/13_state_management_investigation.md

 ## [BLoC library](https://pub.dev/packages/bloc)

-The Bloc library is the package, used for managing the application state, which is based on the Redux concept.
+The Bloc library is the package, used for managing the application state, which is based on the BLoC concept.

 ### Code sample